YutongWangML/my_website/content/_index.markdown

 ## Research interests

 I'm motivated by the following questions:
-- How does **(partially) quantized neural networks** compared to their full-precision counterparts, from the point-of-view of optimization, function approximation, and generalization?
+- How do **(partially) quantized neural networks** compare to their full-precision counterparts, from the point-of-view of optimization, function approximation, and generalization?
 - Can we close the gap between **multiclass** and **binary** SVMs?
 (In terms of theory and availability of solvers)

 ---